The Support at Home Information Hub is designed to provide CHSP & Home Care Service Providers with useful resources and tools in one place.

 Legislation links

-The Aged Care Act 1997 is the main law that covers government-funded aged care.
+The Aged Care Act 1997 is the primary law that covers government-funded aged care.
 It outlines rules for funding, regulation, approval of providers, quality of care and the rights of people receiving care.
 Laws on diversity and discrimination also apply to aged care.

 Learn about how the Federal Government is reforming the aged care legislation to ensure we are responding to the needs of senior Australians.